 Very little compares to the joy of seeing someone play a song they love (or have written), and being a part of that process is beyond fulfilling for me.

 There are no reviews yet

 I ask all new students what their preferred genre is (if they have one), and begin teaching the chords and structures (if learning guitar) comprising one of the student's favorite songs.
-I provide chord charts, scales, etc., and have a well established routine that changes slightly to fit each individual student's needs or preferences.
+I provide chord charts, scales, etc., and have a well established routine that's malleable enough to change, to fit each individual student's needs or preferences.